Latin American Freelancers Can Now Receive Payment in Local Bank Transfers.

 # # #

-Transpay provides businesses of all sizes with a scalable, secure, and fully compliant cross-border mass payout solution, making it easy to send funds directly to the bank accounts of vendors, business partners, freelancers or others in over 200+ countries.
+Transpay is a service from Transfast, a leading global payments company with more than 30 years of operating history.
+Transfast processes over $8 billion USD in annual payment volumes.
+Transpay provides businesses of all sizes with a scalable, secure, and fully compliant cross-border mass payout solution, making it easy to send funds directly to the local bank accounts of vendors, business partners, freelancers or others, reaching over 90 percent of the world’s bank accounts.
 To learn more, visit www.transpay.com.

 Founded in 2012 in Argentina, Workana is the leading freelancer marketplace Latin American.
 Workana connects more than one million professional freelancers with corporations who need professional services such as app and software development, design and multimedia, translation, sales, marketing, finance and administration.
 To learn more, visit www.workana.com.